Varnenum

 How long should I spend visiting?

-Typically, visitors spend about 1 to 2 hours at Varnenum, allowing ample time to explore the archaeological features and absorb the historical context.
+Typically, visitors spend about 1-2 hours at Varnenum to explore the site and engage with the historical context.

 Can I buy tickets online?